fmalina/revisions-blocl/activism/sosalternativestocapitalismworld.md

 on your shoulders for having ‘mismanaged’ your own life by making bad choices.
 You pathetic creature.

-Government may help keep you alive if it doesn’t cost too much but don’t come crying for more than the bare minimum.
+Government may help keep you alive if it doesn't cost too much but don't come crying for more than the bare minimum.
 You’re lucky to get that.

 Thoughtful people simply have the stubborn belief that we can do better than